 Connie Ikerd – Work Performance

 Connie is the secretary of the Communication Disorders department but she isn’t just the secretary, Connie is a huge part in why the department is as amazing as it is.
 Connie is so dedicated and passionate about not only her job but the department in general, she helps with every aspect of our clinic and our clients.
-She communicates one on one with clients that we have had for years to the ones who are trying to join our program each semester.
-I worked one on one with Connie during the summer of ’13 and I got to see for myself what all she does and it is incredible that she does it by herself and it is truly astounding.
-On top of everything Connie does, she is also incredibly kind and always willing to help out with answering questions about classes and overrides to where to find everything in the clinic.
-She goes out of her way to get to know all the students and making sure they are completing what the need to do.
-I think Connie more than deserves recognition for what she does and how amazing she is!
+I worked one-on-one with Connie during the summer of 2013 and I got to see for myself what all she does.
+It is incredible that she does it by herself, and it is truly astounding.
+On top of everything Connie does, she is also incredibly kind and always willing to help out with answering questions about classes and overrides, as well as where to find everything in the clinic.
+She goes out of her way to get to know all the students and make sure they are completing what they need to do.

 Gwen Perrachione – Customer Service

 Gwen is a problem solving go getter!
 Any time that I call regarding a faculty, staff, or student email Gwen is quick to respond.
 She is able to figure out the garbled mess and restore the individual to network access.
 Gwen always seems very genuine and happy to be helping you out.
 She is a positive force in the ITS department.
 I know that if I put in a request for a new account, an update to a new account, or a troubleshooting request that Gwen will take care of it quickly and let me know when the request is complete.
 If she is unable to help with the request she will get others involved that can.
 Thank you Gwen for a job that is always done well, with a great attitude and a smile!